 True Terpenes blends terpenes, science and high art.
 The TERP Wall™ allows you to smell and take in terpene education, while also experiencing a beautiful display.
 The TERP Wall™ is an interactive, educational terpene experience.
 It takes terpenes from an abstract concept to something you can see, smell and touch.

-The TERP Wall™ features the six most prominent terpenes in cannabis and the plant kingdom: alpha-pinene, limonene, beta-caryophyllene, terpinolene, myrcene and linalool.
-Each terpene has graphics that illustrate how they enhance your cannabis experience, and a list of cannabis profiles that contain these terpenes.
+The TERP Wall™ features the six most prominent terpenes in the plant kingdom: alpha-pinene, limonene, beta-caryophyllene, terpinolene, myrcene and linalool.
+Each terpene has graphics that illustrate how they enhance your experience, and a list of profiles that contain these terpenes.
 And of course, please smell our terps.

 You can catch the True Terpene team and our TERP Wall™ at events like OutsideLands, SXSW and MJBIZCON.